benjaminmlucas/sourcerer/README.md

-# bayes-reg
+# Sourcerer
-Bayesian Regularizer for Semi Supervised Domain Adaptation
+A Bayesian-inspired deep learning method for semi-supervised domain adaptation